Design Cuts Closes Abruptly: What This Means for Customers & Sellers

 The initial announcements around closure have been acknowledged by the team as confusing and poorly worded.
 Despite having a team on-hand after closure, to help customers and sellers, many parties felt left in the dark and worried about their earnings and purchased assets.

-Upon realising their original solution for downloads could not cope with the volume of requests, the company quickly developed and implemented a more robust download solution at designcuts.kinsta.cloud (
+Upon realising their original solution for downloads could not cope with the volume of requests, the company quickly developed and implemented a more robust download solution at designcuts.kinsta.cloud (this has been made available as a temporary solution, to help any customers in need).

 Community Response: From Shock to Support